 As a consequence, if your organization is planning to deploy commercial software, web applications, streaming media, VoIP services or any other application that is network-reliant, you can no longer rely on a company’s strong corporate network to be the only environment they will operate in.
 You will need to test how they will perform in different network conditions in order to ascertain whether your remote workers will have positive user experiences.
-This is where iTrinegy’s NE-ONE Software Defined Test Network comes into play.
+This is where iTrinegy’s NE-ONE Professional Software Defined Test Network comes into play.

-Using the NE-ONE’s easy-to-use interface, and without the need for in-depth network knowledge, you will be able to conduct realistic, reliable, and repeatable tests against bad WiFi, mobile, internet, cable or wide-area networks on command, to understand the impact the network will have on application performance in the hands of a remote user, and more importantly, identify and address the root causes of any errors that occur before it ever reaches the end user.
+Using the NE-ONE Professional’s easy-to-use interface, and without the need for in-depth network knowledge, you will be able to conduct realistic, reliable, and repeatable tests against bad WiFi, mobile, internet, cable or wide-area networks on command, to understand the impact the network will have on application performance in the hands of a remote user, and more importantly, identify and address the root causes of any errors that occur before it ever reaches the end user.